DataCorrupted/llc-func-removal-report/README.md

+This doc and reproduce code can be found [here](https://github.com/DataCorrupted/llvm-codegen-bug)

 # llc function call removal bug

 ## Summary

 When instrumenting function calls, all of them are instrumented correctly in LLVM IR.
 But __SOME__ of the function calls are removed when generating assembly(before linking).
-These function calls some 3rd party library that's not present until linking, therefore, it should be optimized out.
+These function calls are in 3rd party library and are not present until linking, therefore, they shouldn't be optimized out.
 I couldn't figure out what is the criteria for such removal.

 ## Scope

 The bug can be reproduced in Ubuntu 1604 and 1804, using any LLVM > 10.0.0.

-The demo included uses a docker environmen for easier debugging, it runs in Ubuntu 1604 and LLVM 11.1.0.
+The demo included uses a docker environment for easier debugging, it runs in Ubuntu 1604 and LLVM 11.1.0.

 ## Reproduce